skzhang-zsk/AraVirusPPI/README.md

 # Output
 The output includes the five models trained using 5-fold cross-validation with AraVirusPPI, along with the cross-validation scores and the scores obtained by using these models to predict the independent test set.
 The results are stored in the following files:
-1. 5fold_models: This folder contains the five models, each trained using a different fold of the 5-fold cross-validation.
+1. `models`: This folder contains the five models, each trained using a different fold of the 5-fold cross-validation.
-2. `ESMC_XGBoost_5fold.txt`: Contains the scores from 4-fold training and 1-fold validation.
+2. `ESMC_XGBoost_parameter.txt`: Contains the scores from 4-fold training and 1-fold validation.
 Each fold is used as the validation set once, with the process repeated 5 times.
 3. `ESMC_XGBoost_test.txt`: Contains the prediction scores from the five models on the independent test set, along with the averaged results from these predictions.

 # Usage